 You'll look at digital production and postproduction processes for the creation of commercial film and television programmes, and examine the latest technical and aesthetic workflows for picture and sound.
 You'll put theory into practice by applying the concepts and techniques covered in lectures with labs on picture and sound techniques.

 You'll study the fundamental theory and practical skills involved in the creation of sound design.
 You'll explore the technical design and implementation of sound synthesis and sound processing systems, and look at their creative application.
 You'll have hands-on experience with software packages such as ProTools, Pure Data, Reaktor and Matlab.

 We'll introduce you to production and postproduction methods in the field of spatial audio, including multi-channel recording techniques and mixing using different surround sound speaker layouts.
 You'll explore common methods and formats employed in the industry (entertainment, broadcast, games industry) as well as be encouraged to push the boundaries of present conventions.
 You'll be able to work with our Euphonix System 5 Fusion console, which is found in top audio postproduction facilities worldwide.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.

-The course culminates in the design and development of creatively-focused extended research project work.
+You'll design and develop a creatively-focused extended research project.
 If you'd like to undertake a more technically-focused project then you should consider applying for the MSc in Film and Television Production with Sound instead.

 You may choose from two different types of individual project: